V.F. Co. (NYSE:VFC) Expected to Announce Quarterly Sales of $3.52 Billion

-Equities analysts predict that V.F.
+Wall Street brokerages forecast that V.F.
 Co.
-(NYSE:VFC) will post sales of $3.52 billion for the current quarter, Zacks Investment Research reports.
-Five analysts have issued estimates for V.F.’s earnings, with the lowest sales estimate coming in at $3.48 billion and the highest estimate coming in at $3.57 billion.
-V.F. posted sales of $2.61 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 34.9%.
-The company is scheduled to report its next quarterly earnings results on Friday, October 15th.
+(NYSE:VFC) will announce $3.52 billion in sales for the current quarter, Zacks reports.
+Five analysts have made estimates for V.F.’s earnings, with estimates ranging from $3.48 billion to $3.57 billion.
+V.F. posted sales of $2.61 billion in the same quarter last year, which suggests a positive year over year growth rate of 34.9%.
+The firm is scheduled to announce its next quarterly earnings report on Friday, October 15th.

-According to Zacks, analysts expect that V.F. will report full-year sales of $12.07 billion for the current financial year, with estimates ranging from $12.04 billion to $12.09 billion.
-For the next financial year, analysts expect that the business will post sales of $13.11 billion, with estimates ranging from $13.07 billion to $13.14 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that cover V.F..
+On average, analysts expect that V.F. will report full year sales of $12.07 billion for the current financial year, with estimates ranging from $12.04 billion to $12.09 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $13.11 billion, with estimates ranging from $13.07 billion to $13.14 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow V.F..

 V.F.
-(NYSE:VFC) last posted its quarterly earnings results on Thursday, July 29th.
-The textile maker reported $0.27 EPS for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.16.
-V.F. had a net margin of 9.83% and a return on equity of 26.99%.
-The firm had revenue of $2.20 billion for the quarter, compared to analysts’ expectations of $2.17 billion.
-During the same quarter in the prior year, the company posted ($0.57) earnings per share.
-The business’s revenue for the quarter was up 104.4% on a year-over-year basis.
+(NYSE:VFC) last issued its earnings results on Thursday, July 29th.
+The textile maker reported $0.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.11 by $0.16.
+The business had revenue of $2.20 billion during the quarter, compared to the consensus estimate of $2.17 billion.
+V.F. had a return on equity of 26.99% and a net margin of 9.83%.
+The company’s revenue for the quarter was up 104.4% on a year-over-year basis.
+During the same period in the prior year, the business posted ($0.57) EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
-Stockholders of record on Friday, September 10th will be given a dividend of $0.49 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
+Stockholders of record on Friday, September 10th will be issued a dividend of $0.49 per share.
+This represents a $1.96 annualized dividend and a dividend yield of 2.82%.
 The ex-dividend date is Thursday, September 9th.
-This represents a $1.96 annualized dividend and a dividend yield of 2.77%.
-V.F.’s payout ratio is 149.62%.
+V.F.’s dividend payout ratio (DPR) is 149.62%.

-In other news, Director Veronica Wu sold 500 shares of the firm’s stock in a transaction on Wednesday, June 16th.
-The shares were sold at an average price of $81.57, for a total transaction of $40,785.00.
-Following the sale, the director now directly owns 3,663 shares in the company, valued at approximately $298,790.91.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.85% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of VFC.
-Exane Derivatives grew its stake in V.F. by 59.4% during the first quarter.
-Exane Derivatives now owns 663 shares of the textile maker’s stock valued at $53,000 after acquiring an additional 247 shares in the last quarter.
-Daiwa Securities Group Inc. grew its stake in V.F. by 1.9% during the first quarter.
-Daiwa Securities Group Inc. now owns 16,954 shares of the textile maker’s stock valued at $1,355,000 after acquiring an additional 320 shares in the last quarter.
-Valmark Advisers Inc. grew its stake in V.F. by 1.9% during the first quarter.
-Valmark Advisers Inc. now owns 8,928 shares of the textile maker’s stock valued at $714,000 after acquiring an additional 168 shares in the last quarter.
-Commonwealth Equity Services LLC grew its stake in V.F. by 0.4% during the first quarter.
-Commonwealth Equity Services LLC now owns 125,322 shares of the textile maker’s stock valued at $10,015,000 after acquiring an additional 554 shares in the last quarter.
-Finally, Diamond Hill Capital Management Inc. grew its stake in V.F. by 13.9% during the first quarter.
-Diamond Hill Capital Management Inc. now owns 5,157,146 shares of the textile maker’s stock valued at $412,159,000 after acquiring an additional 630,427 shares in the last quarter.
-82.24% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of VFC.
+Exane Derivatives raised its position in shares of V.F. by 59.4% in the 1st quarter.
+Exane Derivatives now owns 663 shares of the textile maker’s stock worth $53,000 after buying an additional 247 shares during the period.
+Daiwa Securities Group Inc. raised its position in shares of V.F. by 1.9% in the 1st quarter.
+Daiwa Securities Group Inc. now owns 16,954 shares of the textile maker’s stock worth $1,355,000 after buying an additional 320 shares during the period.
+Valmark Advisers Inc. raised its position in shares of V.F. by 1.9% in the 1st quarter.
+Valmark Advisers Inc. now owns 8,928 shares of the textile maker’s stock worth $714,000 after buying an additional 168 shares during the period.
+Commonwealth Equity Services LLC raised its position in shares of V.F. by 0.4% in the 1st quarter.
+Commonwealth Equity Services LLC now owns 125,322 shares of the textile maker’s stock worth $10,015,000 after buying an additional 554 shares during the period.
+Finally, Diamond Hill Capital Management Inc. raised its position in shares of V.F. by 13.9% in the 1st quarter.
+Diamond Hill Capital Management Inc. now owns 5,157,146 shares of the textile maker’s stock worth $412,159,000 after buying an additional 630,427 shares during the period.
+Institutional investors and hedge funds own 82.24% of the company’s stock.

 About V.F.